poissonconsulting/psql/README.md

       port: 5432
       password: !expr Sys.getenv("DM_PASSWORD")

+#### connecting to multiple databases

+You can use a single config file to connect to multiple databases.
+You must have a default connection as shown in the example `config.yml` file above.

+    default:
+      user: "postgres"
+      host: 127.0.0.1
+      dbname: "postgres"
+      port: 5432
+      password: !expr Sys.getenv("DM_PASSWORD")

+    data_user:
+      user: "data_analyst"
+      host: 127.0.0.1
+      dbname: "postgres"
+      port: 5432
+      password: !expr Sys.getenv("DATA_ANALYST_PASSWORD")

+To use the credentials supplied for the data_user set `psql.config_value` to `"data_user"` from the default option `"default"`.

 ### pgpass file

 A `.pgpass` file is required (if your database has a password) when